solislemuslab/minaa/README.md

 - **-g**: greekstamp; the output folder's name includes the values for alpha and beta.
   - Require: none.
   - Default: the output folder's name does not include the values for alpha and beta.
+- **-s**: similarity conversion; for each entry in the given biological matrix, the value (post normalization) is replaced with 1 - value.
+Use this if and only if the provided biological matrix is a similarity matrix.
+  - Require: none.
+  - Default: the given biological matrix is left as is.

 ### Outputs